Tsunami warnings fading after one of the largest earthquakes ever recorded. Here's what to know

 HONOLULU — (AP) — One of this century's most powerful earthquakes struck off the coast of Russia and generated tsunami warnings and advisories for a broad section of the Pacific, including Alaska, Hawaii and the U.S. West Coast and as far south as New Zealand.
-Now warnings are being downgraded in most areas, though advisories remain in place as more aftershocks are possible.
+Warnings are being downgraded in most areas, though advisories remain in place as more aftershocks are possible.
+Chile upgraded its tsunami warning to the highest level for most of its 6,400-kilometer (4,000-mile) Pacific coastline.

 The quake registered a magnitude of 8.8 and was centered off the coast of the Kamchatka Peninsula in Russia's Far East, according to the U.S. Geological Survey.
 It struck early Wednesday local time, which was still Tuesday in the U.S.